liquidctl/liquidctl/docs/razer-hanbo-guide.md

 ## Monitoring

 The device reports status on the pump and the fans.
-The fans are monitored collectively.
-The liquid temperature and currently active profile are also reported.
+Only one fan is monitored, which fan is based on how the AIO was assembled by the user.
+The liquid temperature and active curve profile are also reported.

 ```
 # liquidctl --match razer status